 In 2019, Mercy Corps engaged in a multi-phased strategy process in South Sudan to articulate a path to resilient food security.
-Drawing from Mercy Corps' resilience, market systems and peacebuilding strategy development processes, the workshops used systems mapping and shock overlays similar to our Strategic Resilience Assessment process to identify resilience capacities to build food security.
+Drawing from Mercy Corps' resilience, market systems, and peacebuilding strategy development processes, the workshops used systems mapping and shock overlays similar to our Strategic Resilience Assessment process to identify resilience capacities to build food security.
 After, example activities were articulated, building on market systems and conflict analysis to identify potential intervention leverage points.

-conflicts rarely have a clear start or end point, but rather they become locked into ongoing cycles of violence and instability years and sometimes decades.
-Ultimately, these strategies should outline a menu of interventions that can be layered to help build the capacity of people, households, communities and systems to meet urgent needs, avoid backsliding, prevent crisis escalation, and transform drivers to maintain food security within volatile conflict-driven crises (see Figure 4 for an example framework).
+Developing multi-year strategies based on system and risk analysis is one way to shift food security programming in conflict-driven, protracted crises from relying solely on stopgap measures and to provide guidance for shorter-term programs that are often renewed for many years.
+This reflects the changing nature of conflict, where today's conflicts rarely have a clear start or end point, but rather they become locked into ongoing cycles of violence and instability years and sometimes decades.
+Ultimately, these strategies should outline a menu of interventions that can be layered to help build the capacity of people, households, communities, and systems to meet urgent needs, avoid backsliding, prevent crisis escalation, and transform drivers to maintain food security within volatile conflict-driven crises (see Figure 4 for an example framework for a multi-year strategy).